brianwisti/dendron-hugo/content/card/obsidian-export.md

 The `obsidian-export` README provides sample templates for [Using Obsidian Export with Hugo]({{< relref "/card/using-obsidian-export-with-hugo.md" >}})

-# Jots
+## Jots

 Obsidian Sync doesn't copy dotfiles. `.export-ignore` needs to be added on every platform that you're running `obsidian-export`.
-So, better keep track of *inbox.my-export-ignore*.
+So, better keep track of My `.export-ignore`.

 Transforms unavailable links – say, *2024-01-21 Sun* for example – into unlinked italicized text during export.

-# Related
+## Related

 - [GitHub - zoni/obsidian-export: Rust library and CLI to export an Obsidian vault to regular Markdown](https://github.com/zoni/obsidian-export)